ceph/cbt/tools/crimson/README.rst

 =======================

 This is a rados bench stress tool for multiple clients and multiple threads osd writing test to understand how to stress crimson osd.
-User can set the number of clients and threads, which processors will bench threads execute on(to avoid test threads influencing the result), test time, block size, etc.
+Users can set the number of clients and threads, which processors will bench threads execute on(to avoid test threads influencing the result), test time, block size, etc.
+Meanwhile, users can set the basic test cases and the clients ratio of each type of test case threads running in the same time, for example, 75% of the write clients and 25% of the read clients.
-, to run the test case.
-Then the tool will integrate IOPS, Bandwidth, Latency seastar reactor utilization or other targets to help user analyze crimson osd performance.
+Then the tool will integrate IOPS, Bandwidth, Latency, seastar reactor utilization, cpu cycle, and other targets to help user analyze crimson osd performance.

-To use this tool, prepare the python3 environment, osd cluster and a test pool.
+To use this tool, prepare the python3 environment.
+You don't need to start a ceph cluster because the tool will do that.
 Put this tool in the ceph build directory.
-Since we will decide which processors the bench threads execute on, sudo is needed.
+Since we will decide which processors the bench threads execute on , sudo is needed.

 Run ``./rados_bench_tools.py --help`` to get the detail parameter information.